 What is Platform as a Service Software?

 Platform-as-a-service (PaaS) is a category of cloud computing services that provide a computing platform and a solution stack as a service.
-It is a set of tools and services designed to make coding and deploying applications much more efficient.
-It is essentially a platform for building software delivered over the web.
+PaaS is a set of tools and services designed to make coding and deploying applications much more efficient.
+In essence, PaaS is a platform for building software delivered over the web.
 A PaaS platform can be a very good way to develop a scalable web application with modest up-front investment.

 Developers of SaaS applications are now responsible for operational work like provisioning, configuring, managing, and updating hardware resources, which are skills they would not have needed in the traditional on-premise world.
 The overlap between provisioning IT services and developing applications is a much-discussed area that has come to be known as DevOps.

-The emergence of PaaS is designed to release application developers from much of this complexity, by providing them with the operational components underlying application development, such as operating systems, databases, and middleware, etc. Developers of business applications are released from the overhead of worrying about scalability and security issues and are free to focus on developing applications.
+The emergence of PaaS is designed to release application developers from complexity by providing them with the operational components underlying application development, such as operating systems, databases, and middleware, etc. Developers of business applications using Platform as a Service technology are released from the overhead of worrying about scalability and security issues and are free to focus on developing applications.